Hourglass-Resurrection/Hourglass-Resurrection/CONTRIBUTING.md

 Anything local to a file shall be declared in an anonymous namespace.

-Make sure your code can, at least theoretically, compile with any Windows SDK from XP to most recent.
-Do try to check on MSDN for every used WinAPI function if it needs special includes etc. If there is a difference between header requirements between some versions of the Window SDKs, use proper `#ifdef` with Windows SDK defined values to handle it.

 Includes
 --------
 MSVC C++ header include guard style (`#pragma once`).